History

 Primient logo

 The Primary Products business (bulk sweeteners, acidulants, industrial starches, personal care, co-products, ethanol) was rebranded as Primient on 1 March 2022.
 It remained wholly owned by Tate & Lyle until the agreed sale of a controlling interest to KPS closed on 1 April 2022.
+In May 2024, we agreed to sell our remaining stake in Primient to KPS.
+With this sale, the transformation of Tate & Lyle into a fully-focused speciality food and beverage solutions business was completed.
 Visit Primient.com here >

 Back to top